ASP326 - Language and Reality

 |Scheduled learning activities - cloud (online)||

 How do we know what someone else's words mean?
-How does language "hook onto" the world in order to describe it?
-What is the connection between language and truth?
+How does language "hook onto" the world so that we can say things that are true?
+If language-use is a distinctive feature of human beings, as opposed to other animals, what does this mean for human life?
 Do different languages create different realities?
-If humans are distinguished from other animals by the way we use language, as many believe, what does this mean for human life?
-In addressing these questions, this unit will explore some influential theories about language developed by twentieth century philosophers, many of whom famously foregrounded philosophy of language as the gateway to all other philosophical problems.
-Focusing on key figures from both analytic and Continental philosophy such as Frege, Russell, Wittgenstein, Gadamer, Rorty, Brandom and Habermas, this unit will critically examine some of philosophy's recent approaches to the understanding of language and communication.
+If so, what does that mean for a people whose language is taken from them?
+This unit will address these questions by exploring some influential theories about language developed by twentieth century philosophers, many of whom saw philosophy of language as the gateway to all other work in philosophy.
+The unit will focus on key figures from both analytic and Continental philosophy, including Frege, Russell, Wittgenstein, Gadamer, Rorty, Brandom and Habermas.

 Unit Fee Information